Black Great Dane: Facts, History & Pictures

 Does a Black Great Dane Make a Good Pet?

 If you want a Black Great Dane in your life, you will need the space to accommodate this gentle giant.
-Great Danes need to have room to move around and exercise, and you need to be prepared to put in the time for obedience training to ensure they are manageable when they’re fully grown.
+Great Danes need to have room to move around and exercise, and you need to be prepared to put in the time for obedience training to ensure they are manageable when they are fully grown.

 Great Danes are known for being loving and tolerant.
 They make wonderful family pets, and if you socialize them early, they get along with other animals.
 They will need supervision around children and vulnerable adults because sometimes they are unaware of their own strength.

-Your black Great Dane will shed a lot, so you’ll need to keep on top of brushing their coat regularly.
+Your black Great Dane will shed a lot, so you will need to keep on top of brushing their coat regularly.
 Due to their size, they also eat more than other breeds, which will cost you more.
 But then everything about a bigger breed will cost you more: beds, collars, harnesses, and coats for winter.
 There is also the added heartache that this breed tends only to live around 8 years, thanks to their large size.

 Conclusion

 The black Great Dane is beautiful, graceful, and gentle.
 They have a long history with humans, and although they started as hunters, they became loyal family pets.
-They aren’t the ferocious boar hunters they once were, but good luck to the person who threatens a Great Dane’s family because the dogs are incredibly protective.
+They are not the ferocious boar hunters they once were, but good luck to the person who threatens a Great Dane’s family because the dogs are incredibly protective.
 They have a relatively short life span of only 8 years but will take up a huge space in your home and heart.